loda-lang/loda-programs/programs/oeis/list2.md

 * [A277800](http://oeis.org/A277800) ([L15 program](277/A277800.asm)): Decimal representation of the x-axis, from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 1", based on the 5-celled von Neumann neighborhood.
 * [A277866](http://oeis.org/A277866) ([L07 program](277/A277866.asm)): Decimal representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 3", based on the 5-celled von Neumann neighborhood.
 * [A277867](http://oeis.org/A277867) ([L11 program](277/A277867.asm)): Decimal representation of the x-axis, from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 3", based on the 5-celled von Neumann neighborhood.
+* [A277928](http://oeis.org/A277928) ([L81 program](277/A277928.asm)): Decimal representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 5", based on the 5-celled von Neumann neighborhood.
 * [A277929](http://oeis.org/A277929) ([L11 program](277/A277929.asm)): Decimal representation of the x-axis, from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 5", based on the 5-celled von Neumann neighborhood.
 * [A277935](http://oeis.org/A277935) ([L04 program](277/A277935.asm)): Number of ways 2*n-1 people can vote on three candidates so that the Condorcet paradox arises.
 * [A277936](http://oeis.org/A277936) ([L24 program](277/A277936.asm)): Decimal representation of the x-axis, from the left edge to the origin, or from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 7", based on the 5-celled von Neumann neighborhood.